 Financial Modeling & Valuation Course (25+ Hours of Video Tutorials)

 Markup Formula = Desired Margin / Cost of Goods

 The margin is nothing but the difference between the selling price and the cost of the product.
 Let us consider an example of a markup formulaMarkup FormulaMarkup formula calculates the amount or percentage of profits derived by the company over the cost price of the product and it is calculated by dividing the profit of the company by the cost price of the product multiply by 100 as it is shown in the percentage terms..

 Example of Markup

-Calculate the markup percentage and ascertain the selling price so as to enable John to achieve his desired margin.
+Calculate the markup and ascertain the selling price to enable John to achieve his desired margin.

-If one were to now apply the markup percentage on the cost, we would multiply 7 * 1.4286 and would arrive at the selling price being $10.
+If one were to now apply the markup on the cost, we would multiply 7 * 1.4286 and arrive at the selling price of $10.